dacurry-tns/deploying-apereo-cas/pages/high-avail/service-registry/update-the-server-configuration.md

 Do not delete the `cas.serviceRegistry.json.location` property from `cas.properties` just yet; it's still needed to transfer the contents of the JSON service registry to the MongoDB service registry.

-### Services management webapp
+### Management webapp

-Copy the settings that were added to the CAS server above to `etc/cas/config/management.properties` in the `cas-services-management-overlay` directory.
+Copy the settings that were added to the CAS server above to `etc/cas/config/management.properties` in the `cas-management-overlay` directory.

 Delete the `cas.serviceRegistry.json.location` property from `management.properties`; it is not needed now that we are using the MongoDB service registry.